yinon1995/source-scribe-design/README.md

 ## 14. 🔒 Things future AI MUST NOT break

 * **Vercel / domain wiring**

-  Always use the project whose production domain is `https://a-la-brestoise.vercel.app`.
+  * Always use the project whose production domain is `https://a-la-brestoise.vercel.app`.

 * **Admin publish contract (`api/publish.ts`)**

   * Keep the JSON response shape.
   * Keep `GITHUB_REPO`, `GITHUB_TOKEN`, `PUBLISH_BRANCH`, `PUBLISH_TOKEN` semantics.
   * Keep support for long `article.body` strings (inline images as data URLs).

+* **Inline article images**

+  * Do **not** strip or block `data:image/...;base64,...` URLs in article bodies.
+  * Do not enforce tiny size limits that would make normal inline images fail.

+* **Per-article fonts**

+  * Keep `bodyFont` as a simple key mapped via `shared/articleBodyFonts.ts`.
+  * Keep the CSS + font imports in sync with the keys.
+  * If you change or remove fonts, update the mapping instead of silently breaking existing articles.

 * **Inbox (`api/inbox.ts` + `/admin/demandes`)**